 - Rough handling is another situation that may cause a bearded dragon to hiss.
 You will usually find this happens when a younger member of the family try’s to handle the beardie without knowing how to handle it properly.
 This can also lead to getting bitten by your pet.

 - Another reason for a bearded dragon to hiss is that it gets shocked.
 To avoid this try to make sure that when you go to pick it up that you do if from a position that it can see you approaching from and not from above.
+You can also try adding some more tank furniture to its home to make it feel more comfortable and to give it a private space.
+This furniture from Amazon would be absolutely ideal.

 How do bearded dragons communicate if they cannot make noises?